aaronNGi/jj/README.md

 ### Usage

 None of the programs have any options and instead are controlled entirely by environment variables.
-If the defaults are not satisfactory (like nickname), it makes sense to put the desired changes into `~/.profile`, so they don't have to be entered manually for every `jjd(1)` invocation.
+To change the defaults, it makes sense to put the desired changes into `~/.profile`, so they don't have to be entered manually for every `jjd(1)` invocation.
 For the full list of variables, see the [Environment Variables](#environment-variables) section.

 #### Connecting to a Server